lawrennd/old_talks/_health/my-experience-with-ai.md

 \notes{An excellent way of considering these two challenges can be done today, without major AI expertise.
 If you have an idea for how AI can help you in your job, here's my suggestion.
 Go back to your department and mock-it-up.
 Whatever decision the AI is going to take can be first taken by a human.
 Decide what information that human will have available.
 Choose something where the human is going to make a decision quickly on the basis of only the information they have in front of them.
 The decision should be one that can take less than a second.
 Now install that human in your decision making pipeline.
 How is that decision going to be presented to patients, nurses and doctors?
 What does the interface look like?
 Remember, you don't get to ask the decision maker to contextualise it, you need to be able to take the decision at face value and integrate it into your existing processes.}

-\notes{I suspect there are very few areas where this can be usefully done in an exising A&E department.
-Why aren't there more?
-Because currently most of the processes rely on human flexibility and ability to contextualise.
-They are poorly documented, and in many cases deliberately obscured in an effort to protect individual domains.
-The very excercise of understanding why these decisions are difficult to make can be helpful in improving processes in any organisation, and I suspect A&E departments in hospitals are no different.}
+\notes{This is the reason that radiology has been such a target for machine learning algorithms.
+So the question for radiologists, what is it that they are bringing on top of this type of judgmenet?}

-\notes{It's equivalent to turning up in a 16th century farm with an internal combustion engine.
+\notes{Deploying AI in these environments is equivalent to turning up in a 16th century farm with an internal combustion engine.
 At that time in the UK^[farm] 58% of the labour force worked in agriculture, today 1.2% of the labour force are in agriculture.
 But the only people who are empowered to make this change are the domain experts.
 The people in this room.

 [farm]: https://ourworldindata.org/employment-in-agriculture